goodtube4u/goodtube/README.md

 ## How to install on Desktop

+1. Disable your other adblockers!
+You can do this for Youtube only.

-1. Install this browser extension "Tampermonkey":
+2. Install this browser extension "Tampermonkey":

 https://www.tampermonkey.net/

-2. Once that's done, simply click on this link and press "Install":
+3. Once that's done, simply click on this link and press "Install":

 https://github.com/goodtube4u/goodtube/raw/main/goodtube.user.js

-3. If you're using CHROME
+4. If you're using CHROME

 You also need to turn on developer mode for this extension.
 You can do this easily; Go to 3 dots (top right) -> Extensions -> Manage Extensions -> Turn on the "Developer mode" toggle up the top right of the page.

 ![enter image description here](https://raw.githubusercontent.com/goodtube4u/goodtube/main/installation/chrome.png)

-4. If you're using FIREFOX
+5. If you're using FIREFOX

 You need to change the setting in the screenshot below to enable autoplay.